vuestorefront/vue-storefront/packages/core/docs/integrations/redis-cache.md

 ## Introduction

 This package provides integration with [Redis](https://redis.io/).
-For more information about this topic, please refer to [Caching](../advanced/caching.md) page.
+For more information about this topic, please refer to [SSR Cache](../advanced/ssr-cache.md) page.

 ## Installation